-Whether your kid is merely reaching, rolling, and cruising or fully pulling themselves up and running and jumping to different levels, climbing is a natural behavior that has been proven to promote, among other things, strength, confidence, neuromuscular development, motor skills, and creativity.
+Whether your kid is reaching, rolling, and cruising, or pulling themselves up and jumping to different levels, climbing is a natural behavior that has been proven to promote, among other things, strength, confidence, neuromuscular development, motor skills, and creativity.
 So you can’t really get mad at them when you find them chasing the cat to the top of the bookshelf or using the sofa to practice for the all-around competition at the 2032 Olympics.

-Like all good IKEA stuff, this packs flat for easy storage then unfurls into a nearly 5-foot-long tunnel that helps your kid learn to sort sensory impressions and develop their motor skills.
+Like all good IKEA stuff, this packs flat for easy storage then unfurls into a nearly five-foot-long tunnel that helps your kid learn to sort sensory impressions and develop their motor skills.
 Set up some slalom cones on the other side and notify the American Kennel Club because there’s about to be a new agility dog champion in town!

 Want to let your kid burn off some energy on a jungle gym but recently learned that “outside” is no longer considered a safe playing surface for children?
 Boom.
 Indoor climbing dome.
 Even if you have no problem letting the kid loose on the playground, it’s always good to have a backup for a literal rainy day.